 Shocked by the two consecutive blowups, the PM attempted his third fund with a modified, lower risk strategy, Weavering Macro Fixed Income Fund Limited (the “Macro Fund”) on April 2, 2003.
 Prior to launching the Macro Fund, the PM confessed to the WCUK board as following:

 His low-risk trading strategy generated stable returns and gradually gained attraction from the hedge fund investor’s community.
 Between 2004 and 2008, the Macro Fund’s assets under management increased from $27 million to $583 million.
 The PM’s life style changed as his performance improved.
-WCUK is said to have its own chalet in the exclusive Alpine ski resort of Verbier.
-To celebrate another successful year of the Macro Fund, the PM hosted a corporate gathering with his investors over the Italian Garand prix in Monza on September 14, 2008, a day before Lehman Brothers’ bankruptcy.
-The PM’s success was a mystery to nobody.
+WCUK – that is, Peterson – is said to have its own chalet in the exclusive Alpine ski resort of Verbier.
+To celebrate another successful year of the Macro Fund, the PM hosted a corporate gathering with his investors over the Italian Grand Prix in Monza on September 14, 2008, a day before Lehman Brothers’ bankruptcy.
+The PM’s success was a mystery to everyone.

 Source: Bloomberg, Hedge Fund Research

-Within the few months after Monza, the Macro Fund’s investors requested redemptions, as they were concerned with everything in the world.
+Within the few months after Monza, the Macro Fund’s investors requested redemptions, as they were concerned with the deteriorating financial situation of global markets.
 As a highly liquid macro strategy hedge fund, investors expected to receive their capital quickly, but redemption proceeds never hit their accounts.
-Out of $223 million request, the Macro Fund could only meet $90 million.
+Out of a $223 million request, the Macro Fund could only meet $90 million.
 On May 15, 2009, UK’s Serious Fraud Office arrested the PM and announced its investigation on certain trades between the Macro Fund and WCF.

-Despite the new “tight risk control” established for the Macro Fund, the PM continued to lose money immediately after the launch of the third fund.
-The Macro Fund’s first day of trading was August 11, 2003 with $539k and, by August 28, 2003, the portfolio lost 19.3% of the value in exchange trading.
-For the PM, the Macro Fund was his last chance and he couldn’t lose the battle.
-Thus, he decided to cause the Macro Fund to enter into swap transactions with WCF, namely two OTC options on FRAs, turning the 19.3% loss into a 3.2% profit.
-The Macro Fund ended the first month with the profit of 1.34%.
+Despite the new “tight risk controls” established for the Macro Fund, the PM continued to lose money immediately after the launch of the third fund.
+The Macro Fund’s first day of trading was August 11, 2003 with $539k and, by August 28, 2003, the portfolio lost 19.3% of its value in exchange trading.
+For the PM, the Macro Fund was his last chance and failure would have represented a serious personal defeat.
+Thus, he decided to have his Macro Fund enter into swap transactions with WCF, namely two OTC options on FRAs, turning the 19.3% loss into a 3.2% profit.
+The Macro Fund ended the first month with a profit of 1.34%.

 As the Macro Fund continued posting steady monthly performance, the exposure to the transactions with WFC increased.
-In March 2004, PNC Global Investment Servicing (Europe) Limited, the Macro Fund’s administrator, realized the Macro Fund’s 40% FRA holdings were executed with a related party, WCF, and asked the PM responded the same day, saying that he intended “to dramatically reduce” the Macro Fund’s exposure to WCF so that “the issue will disappear and everything will be expressed as ‘on exchange’ exposure.”
+In March 2004, PNC Global Investment Servicing (Europe) Limited, the Macro Fund’s administrator, realized the Macro Fund’s 40% FRA holdings were executed with a related party, WCF, and queried the PM regarding this issue.
+He responded the same day, saying that he intended “to dramatically reduce” the Macro Fund’s exposure to WCF so that “the issue will disappear and everything will be expressed as an ‘on exchange’ exposure.”
 On March 3, 2009, the interest rate swaps with WCF represented 94% of the Macro Fund’s net assets.

 The transactions with WCF were often backdated in order to generate positive returns at the Macro Fund.
-WCF is a near-bankrupt entity with no viable assets on its balance sheet and there is no way to honor ballooning liabilities caused by the trades with the Macro Fund.
-Although the PM claimed that WCF had assets worth about GBP 77 million, PwC, liquidator, determined that its actual value was very much lower.
-For example, WCF’s stake in a music video company was valued at $37.25 million although the company’s balance sheet for the year showed net liabilities of some GBP 50,000.
+WCF was a near-bankrupt entity with no viable assets on its balance sheet and no way of honoring the ballooning liabilities caused by the trades with the Macro Fund.
+Although the PM claimed that WCF had assets worth about GBP 77 million, PwC, as liquidator, determined that its actual value was much lower.
+For example, WCF’s stake in a music video company was valued at $37.25 million, despite the company’s balance sheet reflecting net liabilities of some GBP 50,000.

-On May 30, 2012, the UK’s High Court found the PM guilty of perpetrating a civil fraud against his clients, and Duff & Phelps, the administrators of WCUK, urged the Serious Fraud Office to reopen its probe into the PM’s management of the Macro Fund.
+On May 30, 2012, the UK’s High Court found the PM guilty of perpetrating civil fraud against his clients, and Duff & Phelps, as administrators of WCUK, urged the Serious Fraud Office to reopen its probe into the PM’s management of the Macro Fund.
 The Macro Fund’s investors also sued both E&Y and PNC, accusing their failures to reveal the fraud.
-In August 2011, the Grand Court of the Cayman Islands ordered both Ekstrom and Stefan to pay $111 million each for neglecting their duties as directors of the Macro Fund.
+In August 2011, the Grand Court of the Cayman Islands ordered both Ekstrom and Stefan to pay a fine of $111 million each for neglecting their duties as directors of the Macro Fund.